 The UK Council for Psychotherapy (UKCP) is the UK’s leading professional body for the education, training and accreditation of psychotherapists and psychotherapeutic counsellors.
-Our membership includes over 7,800 individual therapists and more than 70 training and accrediting organisations.
+We have over 8,700 individual members, and more than 70 training and accrediting organisations.

 What we do